 - Flight from Quito to Galapagos

-- 7 nights on board the brand new, specially designed, 6-star Silver Origin based on two sharing
+- 7 nights on board the specially designed, 6-star Silver Origin based on two sharing

 - Choice of restaurants, diverse cuisine, open-seating dining